deanproctor/couchbase-reference-nagios/README.md

-# Couchbase Nagios Reference Implementation
+# Couchbase Nagios reference implementation
 This project provides a reference implementation for monitoring Couchbase with Nagios.

 Two Docker images are provided:
 * couchbase/nagios: the Nagios server with preconfigured Couchbase host and service templates
 * couchbase/nrpe: the Nagios Remote Plugin Execution (NRPE) server with check_couchbase and plugins to monitor the OS

-The Nagios container should reside on your monitoring server.

-The NRPE container runs on the Couchbase servers.

 ## Building the images